SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WALocale.class/README.md

-A WALocale definces a users langauge and country.
+A WALocale defines a users langauge and country.

 Instance Variables
 	country:		<String>